ABZ-Aaron/Reddit-API-Pipeline/README.md

 # Reddit Pipeline

-This is an independent project developed after completing the DataTalksClub [BootCamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+This is an independent Data Engineering project developed after completing the DataTalksClub [BootCamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).

-It is an ELT pipeline to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/) using Reddit's API and load it into a Data Warehouse, before transforming for analysis.
+The goal here is to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/) using Reddit's API and load it into a Data Warehouse, before transforming for analysis.

-Due to specifications required, project is more complex than required, with the main purpose being to further develop skills using a variety of tools.
+Due to required specifications, project is more complex than it needs to be, with the main purpose being to further develop skills using a variety of tools.

 ## Table of Contents
 1. [Architecture](#Architecture)